jet2code/arpc-injector/README.md

 ### MS Store Users:
 #### **CAUTION**
 Some `FlightSimulator.exe's` are encrypted and are unable to be modified.
 Please read the `log.txt` after running the injector to see if your .exe is encrypted.
+If so, follow the steps [here](https://github.com/jet2code/arpc-injector/issues/1) and try again.

 6. Enter the **FOLDER** where `FlightSimulator.exe` is located (e.g. `C:\Users\YOURUSERNAME\Desktop`).
 Do NOT include `FlightSimulator.exe` in the path.
 7. Type `2` or `3` then press enter. (`2` recommended)